• Twitter

 4. Careers Guidance

-The Consortium has appointed a number of Licensed Awarding Bodies to act on its behalf across the country – providing national coverage throughout England – some Awarding Bodies also offer services in Northern Ireland, the Isle of Man, the Channel Islands and to overseas British Schools.
+The Consortium has appointed a range of Licensed Awarding Bodies to act on its behalf, providing national coverage throughout England.
+Some Awarding Bodies also offer services in Northern Ireland, the Isle of Man, the Channel Islands and to overseas British Schools.

 Our Awarding Bodies are authorised under licence to assess, accredit and award the national Standard.
 Some operate nationally, others are more regionally/locally based.
-They may award the Standard for a set period which may be for up to 3 years – to be determined by each Awarding Body.
+They may award the Standard for a set period of up to 3 years, to be determined by each Awarding Body.

 To hold our licence, Awarding Bodies must demonstrate to the Consortium how they meet our national requirements covering: